2020

 Expertise Areas:

-The gender you belong to doesn’t matter after all.
-Each one of us is a different, unique, and yet equally capable human being.
-Let's join hands and put our effort from all sectors to make a gender-equal world a reality.
+A welcoming world is always accessible for all.
+No matter your gender, age, disability or intersecting and diverse identities; Each one of us is a different, unique, and yet equally capable human being.
+Let's join hands and put our effort from all sectors to make an accessible world a reality.

 - Sanjiya Shrestha